 Gregory PiazzaMD, MS

 Dr. Gregory Piazza is a cardiovascular medicine specialist at Brigham and Women’s Hospital (BWH).
 He is also an assistant professor of medicine at Harvard Medical School (HMS).
-He received his medical degree from University of Massachusetts Medical School.
+He received his medical degree from the University of Massachusetts Medical School.
 He completed a residency in internal medicine and fellowships in cardiology and advanced cardiovascular imaging at Beth Israel Deaconess Medical Center.
-He also served as chief medical resident at Beth Israel Deaconess Medical Center.
+He also served as a chief medical resident at Beth Israel Deaconess Medical Center.
 He then completed a fellowship in vascular medicine at BWH.
-Dr. Piazza is board certified in internal medicine, cardiovascular disease, vascular medicine and echocardiography.
+Dr. Piazza is board certified in internal medicine, cardiovascular disease, vascular medicine, and echocardiography.

-Dr. Piazza’s practice focuses on the evaluation, management and prevention of venous thromboembolism (VTE) and stroke prevention in atrial fibrillation.
-The author of over 70 peer-reviewed publications, his research investigates innovative treatment of VTE and prevention of stroke.
+Dr. Piazza’s practice focuses on the evaluation, management, and prevention of venous thromboembolism (VTE) and stroke prevention in atrial fibrillation.
+The author of over 70 peer-reviewed publications, his research investigates the innovative treatment of VTE and prevention of stroke.
 Dr. Piazza has received research support from the National Institutes of Health.